Priyanshi-Raj/NFT/README.md

 ## 🚀 Future Plans
 - Integrate Smart Contract
 - Add more domains for ownership
-- Platform to create Digital Art
+- A Platform to create Digital Art

 ## Made With ❤️ by team google_was_my_idea .